Have an Abdominal Aortic or Carotid Duplex Ultrasound in Las Vegas, NV

 Ultrasound is a painless, noninvasive imaging exam that produces images using harmless sound waves.
 Doctors use it to check the condition of key arteries in your body, including the abdominal aorta and the carotid arteries in the neck.
 It shows the internal and external structure of these blood vessels.
 Duplex ultrasound is traditional ultrasound combined with Doppler ultrasound, which can record dynamic, high-resolution images of blood flow.

-At Dignity Health - St. Rose Dominican, we use ultrasounds in Las Vegas and Henderson, NV, to diagnose heart problems and provide the right treatment.
+At Dignity Health - St. Rose Dominican hospitals, we use ultrasounds in Las Vegas and Henderson, NV, to diagnose heart problems and provide the right treatment.
 Take our heart health assessment and find a cardiologist to learn more about keeping your heart healthy.

 Doctors may use ultrasound to screen for abdominal aortic aneurysm (AAA) or to assess the flow of blood through the two carotid arteries.
 The carotid arteries supply blood and oxygen to the brain.